GIDEON-BABALOLA/GDGoC-Core-Team-Application-Task/backend/firstTask/readme.md

 - URL: /api/designer/view-designer-projects
 - Method: GET
 - No Body Parameters, Just Login With A Developer Account.
-This Project Has Been Deployed on Render, and the database has been deployed on mongoDB cloud
+This Project Has Been Deployed on Render with the live link https://gdgoc-core-team-application-task.onrender.com, and the database has been deployed on mongoDB cloud